 These interactions take many forms, from informal chats with families, to marine focused games and even scheduled talks to the public.
-You’ll receive on the job training in both Marine Conservation and Public Science Communication from an internationally recognised institution.
+You’ll receive on the job training in both Ocean Conservation and Public Science Communication from an internationally recognised team.
 We’ll provide all the training you need, so this opportunity is available to all, from yellow-bellied land-lubbers to certified mermaids, all you need is a passion for the Ocean!
 Hosting is great for improving communication skills and gaining confidence, as well as having fun in the UK’s biggest Aquarium.

 To get the most out of our Volunteer Programme we recommend long term volunteering (6 months plus) as there is lots to learn, and lots to get involved with!
 We recommend that people looking for shorter term opportunities consider our Work Experience Programme, Dive Volunteering, or the Husbandry Internship.

-- To volunteer you must be aged 17 or over (If you are 17 you must have a letter of consent from a parent or guardian).
+- To volunteer, you must be aged 17 or over (If you are 17 you must have a letter of consent from a parent or guardian).

 Note: We are unable to offer expenses for travel or sustenance as part of regular volunteering.

 How to Apply